1chooo/an-aws-a-day/README.md

-# AWS Educate 101 Line Bot
+# An AWS a Day - AWS Certificate Preparation Series

 Develop a Line bot using AWS Lambda Functions and `linebot.v3` library, utilizing `Python 3.12` runtime.